TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- No means of identification in-world when colors are exhausted
 		- 4 first characters of nickname as secondary_text

-- mark backpack as already owned if we already own a backpack of the opposing faction

 - client metadatas
 	- avatars
 	- separate atlas so that we don't repack every time a new client appears